-DOMESTIC VIOLENCE OCCURS WHEN ONE PARTNER WILLFULLY INTIMIDATES THEIR INTIMATE PARTNER TO POWER AND CONTROL.
-A SYSTEMATIC PATTERN IS USED AND PERPETRATED BY ONE INTIMATE PARTNER AGAINST ANOTHER.
+DOMESTIC VIOLENCE IS ANY BEHAVIOR THE PURPOSE OF WHICH IS TO GAIN POWER AND CONTROL OVER A SPOUSE, PARTNER, GIRL/BOYFRIEND OR INTIMATE FAMILY MEMBER.
+ABUSE IS A LEARNED BEHAVIOR;IT IS NOT CAUSED BY ANGER, MENTAL PROBLEMS, DRUGS OR ALCOHOL, OR OTHER COMMON EXCUSES.
 DOMESTIC VIOLENCE CAN BE PHYSICAL, SEXUAL, EMOTIONAL, ECONOMIC, OR PSYCHOLOGICAL ACTIONS OR THREATS OF ACTIONS THAT INFLUENCE ANOTHER PERSON.
 THIS INCLUDES ANY BEHAVIORS THAT INTIMIDATE, MANIPULATE, HUMILIATE, ISOLATE, FRIGHTEN, TERRORIZE, COERCE, THREATEN, BLAME, HURT, INJURE, OR WOUND SOMEONE

 PHYSICAL ABUSE When a person uses physical force against you to cause or could cause you harm.
 It can involve any of the following violent acts: